Regina von Habsburg: Marriage

 As Otto was prohibited from entering Austria until 1966, his and Regina's wedding had to be celebrated elsewhere.
 The wedding was held on 10 May 1951 in the Church of Saint-François-des-Cordeliers in Nancy, where several members of the House of Lorraine are buried.
 Pope Pius XII gave his blessing.
 Unusually among the heirs to deposed monarchies, Otto did not use royal titles or pursue his claim.
 Instead, he had a political career in the European Parliament, the success of which he attributed to Regina's support.
 From 10 May 1954 until her death Regina and Otto lived at Villa Austria, also called the Kaiservilla, in Pöcking near Lake Starnberg.

 In her dynastic role as wife of the head of the House of Habsburg-Lorraine, Regina acted as protectress of the all-female Roman Catholic Order of the Starry Cross, grand mistress of the similar Order of Saint Elizabeth, and an honorary lady grand cross of the Sovereign Order of Malta.

 In April 1985 she represented her husband Otto at the reburial of the remains of Albert II, Duke of Austria in the Gaming Charterhouse.

 Later life

 On 2 December 2005 Regina had a stroke and was taken to a hospital in Nancy.
 By 22 February 2006 she had recovered sufficiently to participate in the transfer of the remains of her mother and her brother, Anton Ulrich, to the vault of the Veste Heldburg in the churchyard of Heldburg.
 The transfer of the remains of her father from Cherepovets took place in the spring of 2007.

 Regina died in Pöcking on 3 February 2010, aged 85, and was entombed at Veste Heldburg on 10 February.
 Her remains, except for her heart, were moved to Mariazell and then to the Kaisergruft in Vienna at the time of her husband's funeral on 16 July 2011.

 Children

-Regina and Otto had seven children; two sons and five daughters:
+Regina and Otto had two sons and five daughters: